HansVGinkel/USB-slot-car-controller-adapter/README.md

   https://github.com/dmadison/ArduinoXInput/blob/master/extras/SupportedBoards.md
 - **27 Ohm resistor, use minimal a 1 Watt type** not a common 1/4 Watt.
 - **Two potentiometers 10k Ohm with knobs** or 5k Ohm as alternative, to calibrate the input range between brake and full throthle.
-  Brake settings are still set ingame (B + up/down arrow keys for every lane).
+  Brake settings are still set ingame (B + up/down arrow keys per lane).
 However the default 50% brake is good to go.
 - **USB A to Micro USB cable** used 1 meter / 3 feet.
   - **Cable clamp for USB cable** (for example from an AC mains power connectors)
   - **Plastic plate for mounting the cable clamp on** 6 mm / 2/8 inch thick.